AirBwender/AirBwender/README.md

 <!--## Hi there 👋-->

+I like experimenting with new technologies, building small projects, and occassionally doing competitive coding or joining hackathons!

 # About Me:<br>
 - Passionate software developer looking forward to work in Healthcare or Med-tech<br>
 - Studying cs<br> <!--- Studying IoT  @NITKKR, India<br>-->